gordalina/cachetool/README.md

 [![SensioLabsInsight](https://img.shields.io/sensiolabs/i/595c9feb-3f4d-473a-a575-81c7e97eb672.svg)](https://insight.sensiolabs.com/projects/595c9feb-3f4d-473a-a575-81c7e97eb672)
 [![Codacy Badge](https://img.shields.io/codacy/2d4176f2526d4251a51b691249c4d3e1.svg)](https://www.codacy.com/app/gordalina/cachetool/dashboard)

-CacheTool allows you to work with `apc`, `opcache`, and the file status cache through the cli.
-It will connect to a fastcgi server (like php-fpm) and operate its cache.
+CacheTool allows you to work with APCu, OPcache, and the file status cache through the CLI.
+It will connect to a FastCGI server (like PHP-FPM) and operate on its cache.

 Why is this useful?
 - Maybe you want to clear the bytecode cache without reloading php-fpm or using a web endpoint